laul7klau/kubernetes-aws/bigip-ctrl-ingress/ingressLink/nodeport/README.md

 ## Modify existing BIG-IP Controller Ingress Service.
 For F5 Ingress link, the BIG-IP CIS must run in Custom Resource Mode, CRD mode.
-1. Delete the AS3 and BIG-IP CIS created previously.
+1. Delete the AS3 and BIG-IP CIS created previously in the parent [bigip-ctrl-ingress dir](https://github.com/laul7klau/kubernetes-aws/tree/main/bigip-ctrl-ingress).
 And make a new copy of the cis-deployment file for F5 Ingresslink.
 ``kubectl delete -f as3.yaml``
 ``kubectl delete -f cis-deployment.yaml``
 ``cp cis-deployment.yaml cis-ingresslink-deployment.yaml``